ManjayK/Music-Store-Data-Analysis/README.md

 # Music-Store-Data-Analysis

 # Objective:
-**The objective is to analyse the music playlist database and help the store to understand its business growth by answering simple question.**
+**The objective is to analyze the music playlist database and help the store to understand its business growth by answering simple question.**

 ## Database and Tools used:**
 - Postgre SQL